 "Fuck off."
 Lucas countered, but his tone wasn't serious.
 Inman just laughed.

 "Watch it, little brother...
 I wouldn't want to embarrass you in front of your date."
 Bridget replied smoothly, though her tone too was joking.
 Lucas rolled his eyes.

 "Where's your furball?"
 Lucas asked.

-“With mom... even us new mothers need a night out every once in a while.
+"With mom... even us new mothers need a night out every once in a while.
 We got a table in our usual spot.
-Join us if you want.”
-Bridget said, giving Emma a polite smile.
+Join us if you want."
+Bridget said as she gave Emma a polite smile.
 They all turned and left them alone.
 Emma glanced up at Lucas.
 He studied her eyes for a moment, and gently tucked some stray red hair behind her ear.

 "You up for that?"
 Lucas asked.
 Emma licked her lips a bit.
 Hanging around his family was something she hadn't expected.
 She felt instantly nervous, despite the buzz of the alcohol.